calebzulawski/rivulet/README.md

 * **Modular**: Pipelines can be combined and reused using common interfaces.

 ## License
-Multiversion is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Rivulet is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.